gabrieldarezzo/omni-stack-8/README.md

 ```shell
 adb devices
 ```
-Your device should be listed like this:
+adb should list your device like this:
 ```
 List of devices attached
 0049375864      device
 ```

 If not,
-Go in your android, `Options > Developer`
+In your Android Device, `Options > Developer`
 Disable and enable options:
-1 - Developer Mode
+ *  Developer Mode
-2- Usb Debugging Android
+ * Usb Debugging Android

-And try adb list.
+And try run `adb devices` again.

 ----